How Hiking Guides Are Trained in Taiwan

 10. Orientation and Navigation

-How to use a compass to orient the map, how to read a topographic to visualize the terrains and heights to navigate and march on the trail.
+How to use a compass to orient the map and read a topographic to visualize the terrains and heights to navigate and march on the trail.

 11. Outdoor: Orientation and Navigation